lucianchauvin/FunctionPredictionNeralNet/README.md

 # Function Prediction Neural-Net
+"For two mathematical objects X(z), Y(z) , if machine learning can learn f such that f(X(z)) is approximately equal to Y(z) , it means that there is a certain relationship between X and Y." This relationship is called saliency, it is then analyzed to find the pattern and understand the connection between X(z) and Y(z).

 Generates a predictive keras Neural Net model for any mathmatical function on a given interval.
 This was my first real interaction with neural nets and machine learning.
 It works by generating data from the given function, mapping it to a scaled sigmoid function, and then train the keras sequential model from this data.
 I learned a lot from this project from normalizing data before training, using activation layers, and just generally how neural nets work.